Updated November 2017

 Comfy straps and big wheels

 Hard to zip when full

 is a rad piece of luggage.
 It has tons of well-designed pockets and compartments to help with organization.
 It also sports the biggest wheels in the review, which help it dramatically when being pulled over uneven ground.
 It's on the lighter side of wheeled models we tested, weighing in at 7 pounds, 9 ounces.
 It is harder to pack super full, and it felt the least "weildy," which means it has one of the least maneuverable feels of any rolling models we tested.
 That said, these are only small downsides and think that the vast majority of travelers would be pleased with this competitor.

 Read review: Eagle Creek Gear Warrior

 Analysis and Test Results

-There are dozens of duffels on the market and we picked our top ten favorite and pitted them head-to-head and presented our findings in the review below.
-Here Duffel testing in Penitentes, Argentina
+There are dozens of duffels on the market and we picked our top ten favorites.
+We put them head-to-head and presented our findings in the review below.
+Here we're duffel testing in Penitentes, Argentina.

-We based our scoring on the culmination of 5 criteria: Ease of Packing, Ability to Carry/Ease of Transport, Durability, Weight, and Weather Resistance, each of which are discussed in depth under their respective headings below.
-The chart shown here compares how well each duffel scored in Overall Performance.
+We based our scoring on the culmination of five criteria: Ease of Packing, Ability to Carry/Ease of Transport, Durability, Weight, and Weather Resistance, each of which is discussed in depth under their respective headings below.

 Ease of Packing